 Your dentist will be able to talk you through all of your options to close gaps in your teeth if you’re worried about the appearance of your smile.

 Put simply, yes, gaps are normal in baby teeth.
 At this age, the jaw is still developing and may progress faster than teeth growth.
 It's also natural for there to be gaps with the first adult teeth.

 If there are still gaps after their jaw has stopped developing and all the teeth have erupted, and they want to get their diastema fixed, then a dentist can advise which method would work best.

 For the most part, don’t be too concerned if your baby has gaps in their teeth; this is quite common and may well fix itself when their adult teeth erupt.

 I have gaps in my teeth after braces, what can I do?

 Braces are designed to correct the position of your teeth and give you a properly aligned smile.
-If you aren’t happy with the results of your treatment, then refer back to the dentist or orthodontist who treated you.
+If you aren’t happy with the results of your treatment, talk to the dentist who treated you.
 Do make sure that you wear your retainers as instructed after your treatment; this helps ensure your teeth stay in the correct position.

 Does flossing create gaps in teeth?

 There isn’t any reason that normal flossing would cause gaps to appear between your teeth.
-It is possible that you are catching your gums as you floss between your teeth and this could cause them to start to recede.
+It is possible that you are catching your gums as you floss between your teeth.
+This could cause them to start to recede.

 Our guide on how to floss properly will help you with the correct technique.
 If you are worried about your gums or gaps appearing in your teeth check that everything is ok with your dentist, it could be a sign of gum disease.